NdefoAfam/E-THRILLHUB/README.md

 ### Contact

+If you want to contact us you can reach us at [Linkedin](https://www.linkedin.com/in/ndefoafam).
-If you want to contact with me you can reach me at [Twitter](https://www.twitter.com/codewithsadee).
+If you want to contact us you can reach us at [Linkedin](https://www.linkedin.com/in/ndefoafam).

 ### License